anonymousdouble/KodStand/data/rule/eslint/deprecated/lines-around-comment.md

 # lines-around-comment
 ## Overview

 Require empty lines around comments

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 This rule was deprecated in ESLint v8.53.0.
 Please use the corresponding rule  in @stylistic/eslint-plugin-js .

 Many style guides require empty lines before or after comments.
 The primary goal of these rules is to make the comments easier to read and improve readability of the code.

 ## Rule Details

 This rule requires empty lines before and/or after comments.
 It can be enabled separately for both block (`/*`) and line (`//`) comments.
 This rule does not apply to comments that appear on the same line as code and does not require empty lines at the beginning or end of a file.

 ## Options

 This rule has an object option:

-`"beforeBlockComment": true` (default) requires an empty line before block comments `"afterBlockComment": true` requires an empty line after block comments `"beforeLineComment": true` requires an empty line before line comments `"afterLineComment": true` requires an empty line after line comments `"allowBlockStart": true` allows comments to appear at the start of block statements, function bodies, classes, switch statements, and class static blocks
+- `"beforeBlockComment": true` (default) requires an empty line before block comments

+- `"afterBlockComment": true` requires an empty line after block comments

+- `"beforeLineComment": true` requires an empty line before line comments

+- `"afterLineComment": true` requires an empty line after line comments

+- `"allowBlockStart": true` allows comments to appear at the start of block statements, function bodies, classes, switch statements, and class static blocks

-`"allowBlockEnd": true` allows comments to appear at the end of block statements, function bodies, classes, switch statements, and class static blocks
+- `"allowBlockEnd": true` allows comments to appear at the end of block statements, function bodies, classes, switch statements, and class static blocks

-`"allowObjectStart": true` allows comments to appear at the start of object literals `"allowObjectEnd": true` allows comments to appear at the end of object literals `"allowArrayStart": true` allows comments to appear at the start of array literals `"allowArrayEnd": true` allows comments to appear at the end of array literals `"allowClassStart": true` allows comments to appear at the start of classes `"allowClassEnd": true` allows comments to appear at the end of classes `"applyDefaultIgnorePatterns"` enables or disables the default comment patterns to be ignored by the rule `"ignorePattern"` custom patterns to be ignored by the rule `"afterHashbangComment": true` requires an empty line after hashbang comments
+- `"allowObjectStart": true` allows comments to appear at the start of object literals

+- `"allowObjectEnd": true` allows comments to appear at the end of object literals

+- `"allowArrayStart": true` allows comments to appear at the start of array literals

+- `"allowArrayEnd": true` allows comments to appear at the end of array literals

+- `"allowClassStart": true` allows comments to appear at the start of classes

+- `"allowClassEnd": true` allows comments to appear at the end of classes

+- `"applyDefaultIgnorePatterns"` enables or disables the default comment patterns to be ignored by the rule

+- `"ignorePattern"` custom patterns to be ignored by the rule

+- `"afterHashbangComment": true` requires an empty line after hashbang comments

 ### beforeBlockComment

 Examples of incorrect code for this rule with the default `{ "beforeBlockComment": true }` option: